AAV77/Dissertation-AV/README.txt

 Instructions
 1. Clone or download the repository.
 2. Open 'Vayloyan-Alec-Dissertation.Rmd' in RStudio to view/edit the R Markdown source.
-3. Set the working directory
+3. Set the working directory.
 4. To compile, knit to pdf2.